PartMan7/aifa/README.md

 This script has zero external dependencies, and can be run without an internet connection after the initial download.

 Different files run different algorithms.
-These are *heuristic.html* (which demonstrates the heuristic function), *simple.html* (which runs the simple searching algorithm), and *index.html* (which runs the advanced searching algorithm).
+These are **heuristic.html** (which demonstrates the heuristic function), *simple.html* (which runs the simple staggered algorithm), and **index.html** (which runs the significant times algorithm).
 Please note that the advanced searching algorithm is not complete.

 ## Summary
 The project can be broken into four major parts: